 For safety reasons, bathroom ceiling lights should be positioned away from splashing water.
-Flush and semi-flush ceiling lights are a popular choice for bathrooms as they sit close to the ceiling, away from water.
+Semi-flush and flush bathroom ceiling lights are a popular choice for bathrooms as they sit close to the ceiling, away from water.
 However, Litecraft also stock a range of stylish bathroom chandeliers, which are IP safety rated, for a more decadent look.

 Bathroom Ceiling Lights with Extractor Fan

 Bathrooms are often subjected to high levels of moisture and lack of ventilation.
 Over time this can cause such problems as damp and mould.
 Even if your bathroom has a window, you can’t keep it open at all times to ensure constant air movement.

 Bathroom extractor fans are a great option to keep your bathroom feeling fresh and reduce the levels of moisture in the air.
 The latest addition to our extended bathroom lighting range is our bathroom ceiling lights with extractor fan.
 We currently offer 4 striking designs for you to choose from.
 The in-built extractor fan will get rid of stale air and the stylish lights will add an eye-catching contemporary ambience to the room.
 All of our extractor lights are IP44 rated for safe bathroom use.

 Bathroom downlights have a clean and modern look which makes them perfect for bathroom lighting.
 Spacing downlights across the bathroom ceiling will create a bright, even and shadow free source of light.

 Adjustable bathroom spotlights are a practical solution that can be directed and focused on the most important areas of the bathroom, such as the sink or the bath tub.